HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/ixpe/data-analysis-ixpe.md

 this notebook.
 ```

-We do not require the reprocessing of data for this example, the pre-processed ("level 2") data products are sufficient.
+We do not require the reprocessing of data for this example, the preprocessed ("level 2") data products are sufficient.

 If you need to reprocess the data, IXPE tools are available in the ```heasoftpy``` Python package.